 Enhancing ecosystem

-We support and protect wildlife because it’s simply the right thing to.
+We continue to support and protect wildlife in these precious environments, simply because it’s the right thing to.
 Natural flood management techniques, such as tree planting reduces the risk of flooding by controlling high river flows during heavy rainfall.
 Which is why we are planting 11 million trees in partnership across the water industry by 2030, to make more green spaces, improve air quality and combat climate change.

-By 2025, we have committed to reducing the amount of water we take from sensitive areas by 85 million litres per day - leaving more for ecosystems to flourish.
+As of 2025, we have reduced the amount of water we take from sensitive areas, and we have committed to going further by 2030, reducing abstraction by more than 85 million litres per day - leaving more for ecosystems to flourish.

 River Lark

-A particular area of focus is the River Lark, in Suffolk, we’ve agreed with the Environment Agency that by March 2025 we’ll change the way we take water to leave more in the river.
+A particular area of focus is the River Lark, in Suffolk, where we’ve agreed with the Environment Agency to change the way we take water during periods of lower river flow, to help leave more for the environment.
+By 2030, we have committed to delivering more targeted restoration of these river systems, increasing resilience within the ecosystem whilst we explore longer term options as part of setting an environmental destination with regulators and other abstractors.
 This will help natural river features to be reinstated such as meanders, gravel beds and riffles to encourage native species and increase biodiversity.

 Our river restoration schemes across the region focus on enhancing unique river habitats, improving ecology and biodiversity.
 Find out more about our regions river health and how you can help us to keep rivers healthy.